cal-itp/data-infra/docs/architecture/data.md

 # Data pipelines

-In general, our data ingest follows versions of the pattern diagrammed below.
+In general, our data ingest follows customized versions of a consistent pattern:

+1. Sync raw data into Google Cloud Storage (GCS), and parse it into a BigQuery-readable form
+2. Create [external tables](https://cloud.google.com/bigquery/docs/external-tables) in BigQuery that read the parsed data from GCS
+3. Model and transform the resulting tables using [dbt](https://docs.getdbt.com/docs/introduction)

+That pattern is diagrammed and discussed in more detail below.
 For an example PR that ingests a brand new data source from scratch, see [data infra PR #2376](https://github.com/cal-itp/data-infra/pull/2376).

-Some of the key attributes of our approach:
+Some of the key attributes of our approach, shared across data sources:

-- We generate an [`outcomes`](https://github.com/cal-itp/data-infra/blob/main/packages/calitp-data-infra/calitp_data_infra/storage.py#L418) file describing whether scrape, parse, or validate operations were successful.
+- We generate an [`outcomes`](https://github.com/cal-itp/data-infra/blob/main/packages/calitp-data-infra/calitp_data_infra/storage.py#L372) file at each ingestion step describing whether scrape, parse, or validate operations were successful.
 This makes operation outcomes visible in BigQuery, so they can be analyzed (for example: how long has the download operation for X feed been failing?)
-- We try to limit the amount of manipulation in Airflow tasks to the bare minimum to make the data legible to BigQuery (for example, replace illegal column names that would break the external tables.)
+- We try to limit the amount of data manipulation in Airflow tasks to the bare minimum required to make the data legible to BigQuery (for example, replace illegal column names that would break the external tables.)
 We use gzipped JSONL files in GCS as our default parsed data format.
+Data transformation is generally handled downstream via dbt, rather than as part of the initial pipeline.
 - [External tables](https://cloud.google.com/bigquery/docs/external-data-sources#external_tables) provide the interface between ingested data and BigQuery modeling/transformations.

 While many of the key elements of our architecture are common to most of our data sources, each data source has some unique aspects as well.
 [This spreadsheet](https://docs.google.com/spreadsheets/d/1bv1K5lZMnq1eCSZRy3sPd3MgbdyghrMl4u8HvjNjWPw/edit#gid=0) details overviews by data source, outlining the specific code/resources that correspond to each step in the general data flow shown below.